elpatron68/SailawayGribConverter/Readme.md

 # Sailaway Grib Converter

-This program converts Xygrib files downloaded from qtVLM for usage with [Sailaway](https://sailaway.world/).
+This program converts Xygrib files downloaded from [qtVLM](https://www.meltemus.com/index.php/en/) for usage with the sailing simulation game [Sailaway](https://sailaway.world/).

-It shifts the grib 3 hours to the future using `wgrib2.exe` to better match the Sailaway weather calculation.
+It shifts the grib 3 hours to the future using `wgrib2.exe` to better match the Sailaway in-game weather conditions.

 *Sailaway Grib Converter* runs in the background without any user interaction.